 - C. School year calendars shall be jointly developed between the administration and the Association.
 Criteria used to set such calendar will be: - 1.
 State law and school funding requirements, - 2.
 Community expectation, - 3.
 Coordination with other programs utilized by Olivet students, - 4.
 In-service goals and record keeping needs, - 5.
-Meeting the educational needs of students. - D. Professional Development: In order to meet the requirements of Section 1527 of the School Code, all teachers must be given the opportunity for five days of professional development each school year.
-This requirement will be met by the district, which will provide three full days and two half-days of professional development.
+Meeting the educational needs of students. - E. Professional Development: In order to meet the requirements of Section 1527 of the School Code, all teachers must be given the opportunity for five days of professional development each school year.
+This requirement will be met by the district.
 In addition, each teacher will be allowed to attend an approved one-day conference /workshop or other professional development opportunity in order to fulfill the requirements of the law.
-If a teacher has not fulfilled their five-day requirement, they will need to attend a professional development opportunity as agreed upon in the spring of that school year.\ - \For the 2006-2007 school year, the designated date is March 16. - E. During the two half days in January for High School exams, the K-8 staff (including the special education teachers) will also have 1⁄2 days for time to develop plans for unsuccessful students, time for grade level teachers to meet and plan, time for specials teachers to plan for their new classes.
-Any other professional activities, beyond those listed, need to be approved by the building principal. - F. If needed to fulfill the 1098 required hours of instruction, professional development time will be used.
+If a teacher has not fulfilled their five-day requirement, they will need to attend a professional development opportunity as agreed upon in the spring of that school year.

+For the 2007-2008 school year, the designated date is March 21.

+- F. During the two half days in January for High School exams, the K-8 staff (including the special education teachers) will also have 1⁄2 days for time to develop plans for unsuccessful students, time for grade level teachers to meet and plan, time for specials teachers to plan for their new classes.
+Any other professional activities, beyond those listed, need to be approved by the building principal. - G. If needed to fulfill the 1098 required hours of instruction, professional development time will be used.
 This is not intended to be used for inclement weather days.